This blog may contain affiliate links. Read our disclosure policy for more info.

-Another cool tour is the Stargazing and Tekapo Springs tour.
-This is the only guided hot pool and stargazing tour in New Zealand.
-Imagine that – soaking in a 37.5-degree celsius hot pool while gazing up at the dark sky reserve with a loved one.
-On the two-hour tour at Tekapo Springs, you will learn all about stars, planets, and galaxies.
-This tour costs $99 NZD per adult.
-If by any chance there’s poor weather you can still experience an indoor virtual reality tour of the Tekapo Dark Sky Reserve.
+Another fun stargazing experience is this guided hot pool and stargazing tour, which is the only one of its kind in New Zealand!
+Imagine that – soaking in a 37.5-degree Celsius (99.5 degrees Fahrenheit) hot pool while gazing up at the dark sky reserve with a loved one.
+Tickets for this tour start from $119 NZD per adult and if by any chance there’s poor weather, you can still experience an indoor virtual reality tour of the Tekapo Dark Sky Reserve.

-If you don’t want to do a tour then simply head out to the lake after dark and stare up at the night sky.
-Once your eyes adjust you’ll be able to see the galaxy with the naked eye.
-With that said, it helps to go on a day with no light from the moon, and in winter, the Milky Way is easier to see.
+If you don’t want to do a tour, then you can simply head out to the lake after dark and stare up at the night sky.
+Once your eyes adjust, you’ll be able to see the galaxy with the naked eye.
+With that said, it helps to go on a day with no light from the moon, and in winter, the Milky Way is much easier to see.

 Stargazing is easily one of the best things to do in Lake Tekapo, so don’t miss it!

 At Tekapo Springs you can indulge in 3 different hot pools, which, interestingly, are shaped and named after popular areas in the region.
 Firstly, there’s Ohau at 36.5 °C (97.5 °F), followed by Pukaki at 37.5 °C (99.5 °F), and finally Tekapo, which is adults-only at 38 °C (100.4 °F).

 There’s also an Aqua Play Area with two cooler pools that are great for kids.
 I also really enjoyed lounging in their steam and sauna room before giving myself a (very brief!) dip in the cold plunge pool.
 Tekapo Springs really is the perfect place to relax for a couple of hours.